 Recreational shooting in the United States is a longstanding and time-honored tradition.
 Whether it’s practicing at a range each week or participating in an occasional weekend activity with friends, millions of Americans shoot recreationally each year.
 Research shows that nearly half of all active target shooters introduce a newcomer to the range or field each year.
 Additionally, another recent study shows that when surveyed, 45% of respondents said an “invitation from friend or family” would most motivate them to participate in reactional shooting.
 This increased participation results in a higher population of regular recreational shooters, which in turn leads to greater amounts of excise taxes from shooting-related expenditures like firearms and ammunition.
 This increased excise tax revenue leads to greater funding for state fish and wildlife conservation efforts through the Pittman-Robertson Act, a critically important component of the Wildlife and Sport Fish Restoration Programs and the American System of Conservation Funding.

 Recreational shooting and hunting are both multi-billion-dollar industries.
-When these two are combined, the economic impact they have on the economy cannot be ignored.
-Collectively, they generate $138 billion in economic output and support over 1,656,000 jobs annually.
-Any shock to the recreational shooting industry poses a significant threat to the nation’s economy as well as its ability to provide consistent sources of revenue for conservation.
+These two activities combined have an immense economic impact.
+Collectively, they generate $149 billion in economic output and support over 970,000 jobs annually.
+Any shock to the recreational shooting industry poses a significant threat to the nation’s economy as well as its ability to provide consistent sources of revenue for wildlife conservation.

 Points of Interest